rstudio/crosstalk/NOTES.md

 - Ad-hoc messaging demo (i.e. Ramnath decides three of his widgets should communicate in a certain way).

-## Low-level shared value API
+## Low-level shared variable API
-Shared values have an identifier (name) and a value.
+Shared variables have an identifier (name) and a value.
+They belong to a group (one of which is the `"default"` group).

 ```javascript
 // Use variables in the "default"" group